TEALSK12/apcsa-public/curriculum/Unit3/Lesson-3XX.md

 Choose a design opportunity and point of view, make infereences about limitations and boundaries.
 Take creative risks to indentify gaps to explore, generate a range of possibilities, prioritize ideas for prototyping.

 Using the responses from your end-user interview, begin to develop a plan for your custom calculator.
-Given the duration of the project, you should limit your calculator to do 3 interesting calcuations for the end-user.
+Given the duration of the project, you should limit your calculator to do *an interesting calcuation* for a *specific end-user*.
+At this point you will only be be to implement a text-based user interface (ie, no graphical elements, like buttons or scrollbars).
+Keep it simple and easy to use.

 List:
    *	the types of calculator functions it will do:
-       * what will the user input
+       * what will the user input be?
-       * what output will be calculated
+       * what output will be calculated?
-       * have example data for testing
+       * what are example data for testing?
-   *	what user interface will the buttons have?
+   *	what user interaction with the program will the user have?
        * a message to prompt for input?
        * a mesage to report on the caluclated output?
+       * type a word ("quit") to exit?

 Share these ideas with your end user.
 Record their comments, suggestions and feedback and note any changes that you may make as a result of this interview.